SentometricsResearch/sentometrics/docs/README.md

 ### _**Example 5:**_ sentence-level sentiment calculation and aggregation

-A textual sentiment computation on sentence-level, starting from a document-level corpus.
-Subsequently, the sentence-level scores are aggregated into document-level scores.
+A textual sentiment computation on sentence-level, starting from a document-level corpus, and normalized dividing by the number of detected polarized words.
+Subsequently, the resulting sentence-level scores are aggregated into document-level scores.

 ```R
 library("sentometrics")